AzuraCast/AzuraCast/Readme.md

 chmod a+x install.sh
 ./install.sh
 ```

+If you cannot directly log in as the root account on your server, try running `sudo su` before running the commands above.

 The installation process will take between 5 and 15 minutes, depending on your Internet connection.
 If you encounter an error, let us know in the [Issues section](https://github.com/SlvrEagle23/AzuraCast/issues).